Sureshpatil4348/Fxlabs.ai_Front_end/README.md

   - **Result**: Time labels now correctly reflect the selected timezone and 12h/24h format
 - **Multi-segment projection**: Engine returns all segments overlapping the viewer's day window for each market
   - Provides `projectedSegmentsInViewer` (array) and `projectedSegmentInViewer` (first segment for backward-compat)
-  - Shows both yesterday’s tail and today’s segment when applicable (e.g., New York in IST)
+  - Shows both yesterday's tail and today's segment when applicable (e.g., New York in IST)
 - **Session detection logic**:
   - **Yesterday extends check** and **today overlaps check** used to build all segments
   - No merging at engine level; component renders all segments clipped to 24h window